antwolfe/exercise_trackr/README.md

 <a name="overview"></a>
 ## Overview
+**At the time of this updated README, the project needs an update to the edit link.
+The tutorial uses an outdated way to retreive the specific values needed in the Edit Component.
+I am off to exploring deeper into programming with JavaScript to hope to understand the best way to implement this feature.**

 This project was made following an outdated Youtube tutorial.
 There was an updated one, but I wanted to make this.
 There were challenges along the way dealing with outdated dependencies, and because I structured my project differently.
 There was one big challenge dealing with the way the server got installed.
 Whew, I felt so good when I finally figured that one out!

-At the time of this updated README, the project needs an update to the edit link.
-The tutorial uses an outdated way to retreive the specific values needed in the Edit Component.
-I am off to exploring deeper into programming with JavaScript to hope to understand the best way to implement this feature.

 I'm proud of how far I got in updating the project so far.